script26/server-security-and-privacy-guide/README.md

 - Possibly try out GVisor
 - Production made OS ready for use

-## Or use hypervisors with unikernels
+## Or use a hypervisor with unikernels
 - Instead of containers, you would just run the bare app on a VM, from the hypervisor
 - Allows for custom compiled kernels for each unikernel